cakraawijaya/Motor-Speed-RPM-PID-Ziegler-Nichols-2-IoT/README.md

 <br><br>

 ## Disclaimer
 This application is the result of the hard work of my colleague named Hawin, not the result of plagiarism from other people's research or work, except those related to third-party services which include: libraries, frameworks, and so on.
 In this project I only act as a supervisor.
-The publication of this work has obtained permission from the parties concerned in accordance with what was agreed at the beginning for the development of science.
+The publication of this work has obtained permission from the parties concerned in accordance with what was agreed at the beginning, namely for the development of science.

 <br><br>